sumio/uiautomator-unicode-input-helper/README.md

         adb shell uiautomator runtest UiAutomatorInputSample.jar \
             -c jp.jun_nama.test.utf7ime.sample.UiAutomatorInputTest

-The sample code is tested under Nexus7 (2013) and Android emulators based on Android 4.3.
+The sample code is tested under Nexus7 (2013) based on Android 4.4.

-It is not run properly for Android emulators based on API level 17 or earlier because the class name of Google search box is different.
+It is not run properly for Android emulators based on Android 4.3 or earlier because the class name of Google search box is different.
 Rewrite search criteria in the sample code so that it can be run under such a device or emulator.